Henoch-Schonlein purpura

 Treatment

-Henoch-Schonlein purpura usually goes away on its own within a month with no lasting ill effects.
-Rest, plenty of fluids and over-the-counter pain relievers may help with symptoms.
+Henoch-Schonlein purpura usually goes away on its own within a month with no lasting health concerns.
+Rest, plenty of fluids and pain relievers you can buy without a prescription may help ease symptoms.

 Surgery

-If a section of the bowel has folded in on itself or ruptured, surgery may be needed.
+If Henoch-Schonlein purpura causes a section of the bowel to fold into itself or develop a hole, surgery may be needed.

 Self care

-Home care focuses on keeping people with mild Henoch-Schonlein purpura comfortable while the disease runs its course.
-Rest, plenty of fluids and over-the-counter pain relievers may help.
+For most people with mild Henoch-Schonlein purpura, self-care steps at home are all that's needed while the illness runs its course.
+Rest, plenty of fluids and pain relievers you can buy without a prescription may help.

 Preparing for your appointment

-You'll likely first see your family doctor or your child's pediatrician for this condition.
-You may later be referred to a kidney specialist (nephrologist) if kidney complications develop.
-Here's some information that may help you get ready for your appointment.
+You'll likely first see your family healthcare professional or your child's pediatrician for Henoch-Schonlein purpura.
+You may later be referred to a kidney specialist, called a nephrologist, if health concerns in the kidneys develop.
+Here's some information to help you get ready for the appointment.

 What you can do

-Questions you may want to ask your doctor include:
+Questions you may want to ask your healthcare professional include:

 - What might be causing these symptoms?